ipimpat/kodi-fullscreen-dual-monitor/README.md

 ## Setup

-Edit the variables at the top of the kodi-fullscreen.sh script to fit your setup, default is 2x1920x1080
+Edit the position variables at the top of the kodi-fullscreen.sh script to fit your setup, default is 2x1920x1080

 ```Bash
 SCREEN_LEFT_POSITION="0,0"
 SCREEN_RIGHT_POSITION="1920,0"
 ```

+You may also have to change the name variable to what ever the title of the XBMC/Kodi Window is set to in your distro/package version.

 ## Run
 > ~ $ kodi-fullscreen.sh {left|right}